amiegirl/Baze_University_Aikinyi_Internship/Text_to_Image/README.md

-# Text to Image Model
+# Text to Image Project
+## This is Instructional guide on how to create an AI text to Image Project